mann-uofg/portfolio/README.md

    ```bash
    npm start
    ```

-4. Open your browser and navigate to `http://localhost:5173`.
+4. Open your browser and navigate to `localhost:5173`.

+   ## For preview, and exploring

+1. Open your browser and navigate to `https://portfolio-dqnfeibey-manns-projects-205ec38b.vercel.app`.

 ## Features